 Depression vs. Blues: Know the Difference

 Sooner or later, everyone gets the blues.
 But what if you don't bounce back?
 What if your feelings of sadness linger, are excessive, or interfere with your work, sleep, or recreation?
 Depression is very common and more than 19 million people in the U.S. have it.
-With the right treatment, one can find a path to recovery.
+With the right treatment, you can find a path to recovery.

 Signs and symptoms